sarahaguasvivas/sarahaguasvivas.github.io/README.md

 ### Research Statement

 I build algorithms that allow robotic materials to perform online predictions, controls and online learning in a computationally restricted environment such as an off-the-shelf microcontroller to solve problems related to interactions with the physical environment.
+The ultimate goal of this research is to develop a network of distributed learners able to make local updates to their knowledge base.

 ### Publications